 Xenozoic Tales features lots of dinosaurs. after an environmental apocalypse drove humanity into underground bunkers, humanity returns to the surface to find dinosaurs along with species from all prehistoric eras roaming around.
 The series came to be associated with the name "Cadillacs and Dinosaurs", just to make sure that people understood the coolness.

 The graphic novel Dinosaurs vs. Aliens adds aliens to the mix.
 The dinosaurs themselves are depicted as sentient and capable of tool-making and wear warpaint and body armor to give them more of an edge.

 The Transformers has franchise-mainstays the Dinobots, not to mention Trypticon, one of the few beings to survive a fight with them.

 One version has this exact trope as the reason the Dinobots became the Dinobots: Having arrived on Earth during one of the Ice Ages, they find the atmosphere filled with energon, meaning they need to take an organic-based alt-mode to survive.
 However, team leader Grimlock isn't impressed by choices like the Woolly Mammoth or deer, and asks for something else.
-So the guy who suggested the idea checks, and finds some dinosaur fossils, and shows Grimlock a model of a T-Rex.
+So Slag, who suggested the idea, checks and finds some dinosaur fossils, and shows Grimlock a model of a T-Rex.
 Grimlock's reaction?